nystudio107/craft-routemap/docs/docs/index.md

 This allows you to create your routes dynamically in Craft CMS using the Control Panel, and have them translate automatically to your frontend framework of choice.

-Route Map also assists with ServiceWorkers by providing a list of all of the URLs on your Craft CMS site, or just the specific sections you're interested in.
+Route Map also assists with ServiceWorkers by providing a list of all of the URLs on your Craft CMS site, or just the specific sections you’re interested in.
 You can limit the URLs returned via any `ElementQuery` criteria, and Route Map can even return a list of URLs to all of the Assets that a particular Entry uses (whether in Assets fields, or embedded in Matrix blocks).

 This allows you, for instance, to have a ServiceWorker that will automatically pre-cache the latest 5 blog entries on your site, as well as any images displayed on those pages, so that they will work with offline browsing.